-On average, only 11.4% of EMS-treated non-traumatic SCA victims survive.
-Survival rates among young SCA victims is somewhat lower (8.6%).
+On average, only 10.4% of EMS-treated non-traumatic SCA victims of any age survive.
+Survival rates among young SCA victims is somewhat lower (5.4%).
 However, when victims are treated quickly, their chances of survival improve dramatically.
 If bystanders provide CPR and use an AED to treat the victim before EMS arrives, survival rates increase to 38%.
 In other words, lay bystanders who take action by calling 9-1-1, starting CPR, and using the nearest AED can mean the difference between life and death for victims of sudden cardiac arrest.
 For every minute without CPR and defibrillation, the victim’s chance of survival decreases by 7-10%.

 What happens once the victim is resuscitated?

 Subsequent care by healthcare professionals includes administration of medications and other advanced cardiac life support techniques.
 In patients who have been successfully resuscitated, mild therapeutic hypothermia can improve the chances of survival with good brain function.
 SCA survivors should see heart specialists (cardiologists and electrophysiologists) for follow-up care.
 Many survivors use wearable cardioverter defibrillators (WCDs) and later undergo implantable cardioverter defibrillation (ICD) therapy to reduce the risk of death from future SCA incidents.